keerthana-github/r-wallstreetbets/README.md

 ## Data set details:
 I decided I wanted to take a look at Reddit data; specifically, I wanted to take a look at the subreddit [r/WallStreetBets](https://www.reddit.com/r/wallstreetbets/).
 Having some difficulty with using a web parser, I decided to go with a dataset I ended up finding on [Kaggle](https://www.kaggle.com/gpreda/reddit-wallstreetsbets-posts) with a person who was able to collect the data using Reddit's API.
-The data came in a CSV format and included values such as the post title, number of upvotes (or the score), the url, the number of comments, the content in the body, and when the content was posted.
+The data came in a CSV format and included values such as the post title, number of upvotes (or the score), the url, the number of comments, the content in the body, and when the content was posted, starting from January 28, 2021.
 As you can see from the first 20 rows from the original data set, there is a lot of data to parse through and a lot of unnecessary information.
 The first task was getting rid of all the emojis in the title and body because Excel could not parse/understand the data and instead returned unconventional characters.
 To accomplish that, I used a regex expression:

     def strip_emoji(text):